 Does orthodontics pain affect patients’ satisfaction & their daily activities?

-This is a proven fact that orthodontics pain has a significant impact on the daily activities of patients.
-Almost all patients that underwent orthodontics treatment have a problem with chewing and eating food.
+A well-known proven fact is that orthodontic pain has a significant impact on the daily activities of patients.
+Almost all patients who underwent orthodontics treatment have a problem with chewing and eating food.
 Sometimes the patient might need to change their diet due to the difficulty of chewing and moving their teeth.
 For instance, eating hard food that requires more chewing is not recommended for a period of time.

-Pain is a natural part of the treatment that orthodontics patients should accept for correcting the abnormalities on their jaw and teeth.
-Since for achieving straight teeth tolerating a small amount of pain is inevitable.
-In general, some patients experience orthodontics pain and some do not.
-Any time you felt soreness during the orthodontics treatment, you must know that your teeth are moving toward a standard position, which is planned by your orthodontist.
+Pain is a natural part of the treatment that patients should accept for correcting the abnormalities in their jaw and teeth.
+Within dentistry, or in orthodontics for straight teeth; tolerating a small amount of pain is inevitable.
+In general, some patients experience orthodontic pain and some do not.
+In orthodontics, in most scenarios, soreness is due to your teeth moving toward a standard position.
+But of course, these are all carefully planned by your orthodontist.

 What can we do in case of pain?